Dark Matter in Multi-Singlet Extensions of the Standard Model: Two Real Singlets Extension of the SM

-In Fig.~\ref{cs-dd} we present the spin-independent scattering cross section of $S_1$-proton as a function of the mass of $S_1$, $m_{S_1}$.
+function of the mass of $S_1$, $m_{S_1}$.
 On the left panel, the colour bar represents the relic density of $S_1$.
 On the right panel, the colour bar represents the portal coupling $\kappa_{H1}$.
 All points have the correct DM abundance.
 The allowed region starts after the red dashed line, at a mass of $124.8$ GeV.
 One can see that close to the red dashed line, on the left upper corner, in the region below $124.8$ GeV, there are points not allowed because the relic density of $S_1$ is still too large.
 However, after we cross the red line, the relic density decreases to the point where, even when it is multiplied by a very large scattering cross-section, the points are not excluded by the DD constraints.
 On the right plot we can clearly see the upper bound on the portal coupling.

 In Fig.~\ref{fig:SM+2RSS DD prospects} we show the spin-independent cross sections of DM-nucleon elastic scattering $S_r N \rightarrow S_r N$, $N=p,n$.
 In the left plot we show the cross section for the lighter DM candidate multiplied by its DM fraction.
 The right plot shows the cross section for the heavier DM particle, which has a DM fraction close to one.
 The points are shown both for proton ($p$) and for neutron ($n$) elastic scattering.
 The blue and green solid lines correspond to the LUX-ZEPLIN experimental upper limits on the WIMP-nucleon elastic scattering SI cross section from 2022 and 2024 results, respectively.
 The shaded green experimental uncertainty band from the LZ 2024~\cite{LZ:2022lsv} results is displayed as well.
 The plot shows that although the new region for this model was still allowed with the old LZ results, the points that survive are now at most in the uncertainty band of the new LZ results.
 This means they will most certainly be probed at the next DD experiment.